hypernova-developer/Belisarius/documentation/README-MULTILINGUAL.md

 # 🛡️ Project Belisarius - International Documentation Hub

 Welcome to the multi-language documentation repository for **Project Belisarius**.
-To support your vision of an expansive, high-fidelity documentation hub, the complete architectural manifesto has been fully expanded and translated into German, Spanish, Italian, Russian, and Chinese.
+To support your vision of an expansive, high-fidelity documentation hub, the complete architectural manifesto has been fully expanded and translated into German, Spanish, Italian, Russian, Chinese, Arabic, Japanese, Greek, and French.

 ---